David Smith (rower): Early sporting career

-He earned a Black Belt in Karate and was is the British squad for 6 years.
+He earned a Black Belt in Karate and was in the British squad for 6 years.
 He took up sprinting in a desire to compete at the Olympics as karate was not an Olympic sport, and became East of Scotland 400m champion in mainstream athletics, and took third in the 200m behind Olympian Ian Mackie.
 But running round bends caused stress fractures which forced him to quit.

 He turned to bobsleigh, because straight-line running was fine and made the GB team as a brakeman.
 But neck and back pains interrupted training and he missed a 2006 Winter Olympics spot by one-hundredth of a second.

 Rowing

 Smith was introduced to adaptive rowing in 2009 at a Paralympic Potential Day run by the British Paralympic Association.
 He competes in the legs, trunks and arms adaptive mixed coxed four (LTAMix4+) event in which he won a gold medal at the 2009 World Rowing Championships, competing in a crew with Vicky Hansford, Naomi Riches, James Roe and cox Rhiannon Jones.

 In 2011 he competed at the World Rowing Championships held at Lake Bled, Bled, Slovenia.
 He won the gold medal in the LTAMix4+ event alongside crewmates Pam Relph, Naomi Riches, James Roe and cox, Lily van den Broecke.
 They completed the one kilometre course in a time of three minutes, 27.10 seconds, finishing nearly five seconds ahead of runners-up Canada.
 The result qualified a boat for Great Britain into the 2012 Summer Paralympics in London.
 The crew repeated their gold medal result at the Munich World Cup event in 2012.

 Smith was selected along with Relph, Riches, Roe, and van den Broeke, to compete for Great Britain at the 2012 Summer Paralympics in the mixed coxed four event.
 The event took place between 31 August and 2 September at Eton Dorney.
 The Great Britain crew won gold.

 Smith was appointed Member of the Order of the British Empire (MBE) in the 2013 New Year Honours for services to rowing.